 Reported accidents or road damage (blockers) obstruct the flow and are displayed in the control center and removed as soon as possible.
 The system is regularly examined for accident hotspots in order to enable future improvements.

 The signs and signaling systems along the motorway make the rules of traffic (which are known to all road users) visible and are usually followed.

 On particularly important roads, such as access roads to airports or city centers, there are information boards indicating the estimated time to travel to certain destinations.
 E.g., “10 Min to Airport”.
 This data is based on historical data as well as current traffic volume.

-Map providers like Google Maps use a combination of real-time data and historic patterns to both navigate you best on your journey (manage delivery), and to help you plan trips ahead by forecasts.
+Map providers like Google Maps use a combination of real-time data and historic patterns to both navigate you best on your journey (manage flow), and to help you plan trips ahead by forecasts.

 Improve the System

 A motorway system also needs to be continuously developed and improved.
 Traffic flow measures are optimized, existing routes need to be serviced, potholes repaired, bottlenecks and accident hotspots defused.
 New lanes may be built (capacity expanded) in particularly busy sections, which is very costly and time-consuming.
 All these improvement measures are informed by knowledge of the system, especially supported by visualization and collecting data, and regularly checked for their effectiveness after they are introduced.

 A roundabout at the motorway entrance for instance allows you to enter the motorway.
 Only when you take the turn to the on-ramp will you exercise this option.
 You commit to traveling on the motorway (discarding other options).
 If you already see a long traffic jam from a distance, you can also discard the motorway option and, for example, choose a different route or postpone the trip.
 So how do you build your own Kanban system?
 Let’s learn about some of the Kanban Method’s specific practices.